-Acting Counsel for the University Montana Jim Ranney distributed copies University of Montana Drug Education and Testing Program for UM Student-Athletes (Revised 4-20-88) (on file), and reviewed the background which brought about the revision and implementation Mr. Ranney also reviewed a memorandum sent to President Koch and Executive Officers the University which outlined the major changes revision contains from the old policy (on file).
+Acting Counsel for the University of Montana Jim Ranney distributed copies of the University of Montana Drug Education and Testing Program for UM Student-Athletes (Revised 4-20-88) (on file), and reviewed the background which brought about the revision and implementation of this Mr. Ranney also reviewed a memorandum sent policy. to President Koch and Executive Officers at the University which outlined the major changes this revision contains from the old policy (on file).

-Mr. Ranney briefly reviewed the changes which in summary are: 1) Narrowing the drugs for which random tests are conducted to only certain "allegedly performance-enhancing drugs; 2) shifted testing in regard to so-called "street drugs" only if there is full probable cause; 3) shifted to optional unobserved specimen collection; and 4) added several procedural safeguards designed to guarantee reliability of the testing process.
+Mr. Ranney briefly reviewed the changes which in summary are: 1) Narrowing the drugs for which random tests are conducted to only certain "allegedly performance-enhancing drugs; 2) shifted testing in regard to so-called "street drugs" only if there is full probable cause; 3) shifted to optional unobserved specimen collection; and 4) added several safeguards designed procedural to quarantee reliability of the testing process.

-Ranney reviewed the revised policy, stating the focus of the policy is athlete student health, and concluding he believed this is the best drug testing program in the country, a truly "state of the art" document.
+Ranney reviewed the revised policy, Mr. stating the focus of the policy is athlete student health, and concluding he believed this is the best drug testing program in the country, a truly "state of the art" document.
 He noted that were it not for antibiotic steroids and the problems encountered with those drugs in the past, the University probably would not have chosen to continue with a drug testing It may not, therefore, be advisable or program. necessary for campuses not having a football program to consider such a policy.
-The policy was reviewed received unanimous approval by an ad athletes and by the coaches; committee of by University athletic committee which included student representatives; then by President Koch executive staff.
+The policy was reviewed and received unanimous approval by an ad hoc athletes and by the coaches; committee of by a University athletic committee which included student representatives; then by President Koch and his executive staff.
 No Regental action is requested at this time.